KnutOlaD/Deconv_code_data/readme.txt

 RTdetermination.csv - data used to determine the response time of the EB sensor for the field experiment in Dølven et al. (2022)

-deconv.py - Pytyon file containing all functions used in the deconv_master function which does deconvolution as presented in the manuscript Dølven et al., 2021.
+deconv.py - Python file containing all functions used in the deconv_master function which does deconvolution as presented in the manuscript Dølven et al., 2021.
 Also include functions used to produce the examples in the manuscript.
-See file for description of content.
+See file for description for content.

 ---------------------------
 PUBLICATION AND HOW TO CITE